chabito79/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

 # this is a stubb of a to be build "Glossary of Terms" for ERPNext

-The intention is to build a Glossary of terms (i.e. 'Site', 'Form', etc.) and what they exactly mean in the logic of ERPNext
+The intention is to build a Glossary of terms (i.e. 'Site', 'Form', etc.) and what they exactly mean in the logic of ERPNext I will populate it as I go along discovering (and understanding ERPNext).
+Hopefully at some point others might add Definitions or correct/clarify this existing Glossary

 ===================================================